PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 * i2p.streaming.initialAckDelay -- milliseconds to wait before sending Ack.
 200 by default
 * i2cp.leaseSetType -- type of LeaseSet to be sent.
 1, 3 or 5.
 1 by default
 * i2cp.leaseSetEncType -- encryption type to be used in LeaseSet type 3.
 Identity's type by default
+* i2cp.leaseSetPrivKey -- decryption key for encrypted LeaseSet in base64.
+PSK or private DH

 Other examples